tedkirkpatrick/Exp-BD-Intro/PITCHME.md

-# Big Data for the Worried, the Perplexed, and the Curious: How You Can Benefit From Data"
+# How You Can Benefit From Data"

 ---